 - Know if the area you’re in is good bear habitat.

-- Cold water is deadlier than you think.
+- Cold water is more dangerous than you think.
 Prepare for the shock of cold water – always wear a life jacket.

-- Alcohol and boating do not mix.
-Leave the alcohol onshore.
+- Alcohol and boating do not mix, please leave the alcohol onshore.

 - Check the forecast.
 Return to shore immediately if bad weather approaches.